Start your journey today

 Lori is a versed and seasoned therapist.
 She helps men, women and teens through a wide range of issues from managing stress, anxiety/depression to marriage/couples issues, divorce, grief & loss, adjustments & transitions, parenting issues to sexual assault/abuse and other traumatic events.
 She uses techniques from a variety of therapeutic approaches to meet clients where they are and help them reach their goals.

 In addition to her clinical work, Lori supervises Master’s level clinicians for professional licensure.
-She is an active member of the community and her Practice is a member of The Chamber of Commerce of Westmoreland County.
+She is active in the community and her Practice is a member of The Chamber of Commerce of Westmoreland County.
+She has been a guest on Business Talk Radio One NYC for her perspective as a business owner during the COVID 19 pandemic.
 She supports community events, local businesses and foundations.
-She serves as a community sponsor for recreational sports teams for kids in Greensburg.
+She has served as a community sponsor for recreational sports teams for kids in Greensburg.

 Bri graduated Summa Cum Laude from Seton Hill University in 2015 with a Bachelor of Arts in Psychology and Sociology.
 In 2017, Bri received a Master’s of Science in Professional Counseling from Carlow University.
 She interned at Allegheny General Hospital (AGH) where she worked with children, adolescents and adults as an administrator and interpreter of neuropsychological testing.
 She helped individuals coping with ADHD, traumatic brain injury, and mood disorders.
 In addition to AGH, Bri interned at Mercy Behavioral Health’s Partial Hospitalization and Acute Stabilization Unit.
 In this role, she provided group and individual therapy to people suffering from severe and persistent mental health, trauma, and grief & loss issues.

-Bri began working at Southwestern Pennsylvania Human Services in the beginning of 2018.
+Bri began working at an agency in the beginning of 2018.
 She provides group and individual therapy to teens and adults struggling with addiction, depression, anxiety, trauma and adjustment issues.

 Bri joined Loriann Fetter Counseling & Psychotherapy in the spring of 2019 as a therapist and Certified Life Coach.
-She works with teens and adults coping with an array of issues from depression, anxiety, couples counseling, trauma to major life transitions including grief & loss.
-As a Life Coach, Bri runs short term focus groups for teens, men and women that provide skills for sustainable emotional health and positive motivation.
+She is now a Licensed Professional Counselor and works with teens and adults coping with an array of issues from depression, anxiety, adjustment issues and trauma to major life transitions including grief & loss.
+Bri helps teens, men and women build skills for sustainable emotional health and positive motivation.

-Bri uses an emotion focused approach and believes that through the safety and security of a positive therapeutic relationship, people can explore the pain of the past, make connections to present day issues, and build a foundation of skills and knowledge to change the future.
+Bri uses an emotion focused approach.
+She believes that through the safety and security of a positive therapeutic relationship, people can explore the pain of the past, make connections to present day issues, and build a foundation of skills and knowledge to create a full and happy life.

 Kevan Schneider is a Licensed Professional Counselor, Certified Clinical Trauma Professional and National Certified Counselor.
 He graduated from the University of Pittsburgh in 2011.
 He went on to receive a Masters of Art degree in Clinical Mental Health from Indiana University of Pennsylvania in 2013.

 Kevan joined Loriann Fetter Counseling & Psychotherapy in the fall of 2019.
 As long time colleagues, Lori and Kevan worked together at the agency and since through consultation.
-Kevan works with adults and teens coping with trauma, grief and loss, adjustments/transitions, anxiety and depression, etc. He specializes in issues with teenage boys.
+Kevan works with adults and teens coping with a wide array of issues including trauma, grief and loss, adjustments/transitions, anxiety and depression, etc.

 Blue Cross/Blue Shield